VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: The Construction Pipeline

-\paragraph{Media Filtering.} We retain only media inherent to the claim, removing duplicates via cosine similarity larger than $0.85$ in the embedding space of \texttt{Qdrant/clip-ViT-B-32-vision}, an image-specialized CLIP variant.
-Videos are inspected with \geminiflash, images with \gptmini, to exclude illustrative or editorial content.
+\paragraph{Media Filtering.} We retain only media inherent to the claim, removing duplicates via cosine similarity $>0.85$ in the embedding space of the CLIP variant \texttt{Qdrant/clip-ViT-B-32-vision}.
+Videos are inspected with \geminiflash, images with \gptmini, to exclude irrelevant content.
 Media precedence follows: original appearance $>$ archived appearance $>$ article media.
-At most four media items are kept per claim, prioritizing videos.
+At most $4$ media are kept per claim, prioritizing videos.

-\paragraph{Claim Reformulation.} Using \geminipro and \gpt for video claims and non-video claims, respectively, raw claim texts are rewritten into about $59\,K$ concise, self-contained statements, conditioned on article content, appearances, and metadata (e.g., claimant and date).
+\paragraph{Claim Reformulation.} Using \geminipro and \gpt for video claims and non-video claims, respectively, raw claim texts are rewritten into about $72\,K$ concise, self-contained statements, conditioned on article content, appearances, and metadata, e.g., claimant and date.
 Reformulated claims explicitly reference associated media when present and preserve the original language.